 The goal of the Voting Advice System is to take the money out of politics.
 The system appeals to voters because it’s convenient.
 It appeals to social activists and their organizations because it levels the political playing the field and empowers them with a stronger political voice.
 Continue Reading

-America desperately needs close to a dozen political reforms.
-But the very first step is to circumvent the stranglehold that corporations and their lobbyists have on the political process.
+In addition, America desperately needs close to a dozen political reforms.
+But the very first step is to break the stranglehold that Big-$$ donors and their lobbyists have on the political process.
 Once that goal is accomplished, other reforms will be possible — and will happen rapidly.

 To allow a voting advice network to form and expand on its own, the organization must act as as standards body.
 It must also provide an initial reference implementation to get the ball rolling and to serve as a model for others to build on.
 In addition, it must engage in public outreach , and eventually provide support services, […] Continue Reading

 These are the initial ideas for I had for the implementation of a voting advice system.
 I have since come to believe that filtered Twitter feeds make the best vehicle for giving and receiving advice, but there is much in this article that is worth referring to — especially with regard to what makes it […] Continue Reading

 Twitter style #hashtags are the girders that allow voting advice to travel down the information highway.
 They identify ballot choices, allowing advice that is needed to find its destination, while other advice flows right on by, unintrusive and invisible.The #hashtags need to be unique, so they do not conflict with each other, and they need to be […] Continue Reading